-MS/DPD students can take 4 courses and still be eligible for our MS/DI preselect and must finish all requirements for the DPD before commencing the MS/DI program.
-The 4 MS courses are NUTR 489, SNHS 410, NUTR 455, NUTR 453).
-Normally, MS/DPD can waive out two DPD courses (NUTR 381 and NUTR 390) because of MS courses covering those competencies.
-But if the student wishes to apply through the pre-select for the MS-DI that arrangement is not possible and therefore students in MS/DPD who are eventually accepted to the MS/DI pre-select option can only waive one DPD course (NUTR 381).
-Students should work with their advisor to plan courses carefully.
+MS/DPD students can take 3 courses and still be eligible for our MSDI preselect and must finish all requirements for the DPD before commencing the MSDI program.
+The 3 MS courses are NUTR 410, NUTR 455, NUTR 453).
+Usually, MS/DPD can waive 3DPD courses (NUTR 237, NUTR 381, and NUTR 390) as MS courses cover those competencies.

-Students accepted through the MS/DI preselect program will be enrolled in the Simmons MS in Nutrition and Health Promotion and the Simmons Dietetic Internship (or a partner internship, see Section 4).
-If all the academic and internship requirements are met, the student will graduate from this 5 semester program (this includes one summer session) with their MS in Nutrition and Health Promotion and be eligible to take the RD exam.
+Students accepted through the MSDI preselect program must complete all DPD courses before enrolling in the Simmons MS in Nutrition and Health Promotion and the Simmons Dietetic Internship.
+If all the academic and internship requirements are met, the student will graduate from this program with their MS in Nutrition and Health Promotion and be eligible to take the RD exam.

-Section 8 Simmons University Policies, Procedures, and Guidelines http://www.simmons.edu/code-of-conduct
+Section 8: Simmons University Policies, Procedures, and Guidelines